HolyStik/HolyStik/README.md

 # HolyStik

-HolyStik is a simple and beginner-friendly programming language inspired by Swift and HTML, with a subtle biblical Christian theme.
-It is designed to be easy to learn and supports both interpretation and compilation.
-The language incorporates the word **"stik"** into its syntax, making it unique while maintaining clarity.
+HolyStik is a beginner-friendly programming language inspired by Swift and HTML.
+It is designed for simplicity, making it easy for new developers to learn.

 ## Features
-- **Simple Syntax**: HolyStik is designed to be easy for new developers to understand.
+- **Simple and Readable Syntax**: Inspired by Swift with an emphasis on clarity.
-- **Mathematical Operations**: Supports addition, subtraction, multiplication, and division.
+- **Mathematical Operations**: Supports basic arithmetic.
-- **Variables**: Assign and use variables with ease.
+- **Variables**: Assign and manipulate values easily.
-- **Ternary Operator**: Allows conditional expressions.
+- **Ternary Operator**: Supports concise conditional expressions.
-- **Loops (`stik`)**: Repeats expressions a specified number of times.
+- **Repetitive Execution (`stik`)**: A unique keyword for repeating actions.
-- **Interpretation & Compilation**: Can be run as an interpreted script.
+- **Interpretation & Compilation**: Execute scripts directly or compile them.

 ## Installation
-Clone the HolyStik repository and compile the interpreter:
+Clone the repository and compile the HolyStik interpreter:

 ```sh
 git clone https://github.com/your-repo/HolyStik.git